Marketplace vs Website: What Southeast Asian brands need to know

 Okay, so you’re serious about cracking the Southeast Asian market?
 Great!
 First things first: ditch the one-size-fits-all approach.
 What works in Europe or the US definitely won’t automatically translate here.
 We’re talking about a region with a kaleidoscope of cultures, languages, and consumer behaviours.

 • Website Localisation: It’s not just about translating your website into Bahasa Indonesia or Thai.
 It’s about adapting the entire user experience.
 Think about local idioms, colour preferences, and even the way you present your products.
+Localisation strategies must be tailored for South Korea, where digital commerce is highly advanced, as well as for other countries in the Asia Pacific region, each with their own unique consumer expectations and trends.

 • Payment Preferences: Southeast Asia has a diverse range of payment preferences.
 Don’t just assume everyone uses credit cards.
 Digital wallets like GrabPay and GoPay are huge, and in some areas, cash-on-delivery is still king.
 Offer a variety of options to cater to everyone.